Stable image reconstruction using total variation minimization: Main results

 Above, $(\mtx{\nabla}\mtx{X})_s$ is the best $s$-sparse approximation to the discrete gradient $\mtx{\nabla}\mtx{X}$.
 To see that we could not possibly hope for a better error rate, observe that if we could, we would reach a contradiction in light of the norm of the discrete gradient operator: $\| \mtx{\nabla}\mtx{Z} \|_2 \leq 4 \| \mtx{Z} \|_2$.

 Theorem \ref{thm:gen} guarantees a recovery error proportional to \eqref{matrix:optbound} up to a single logarithmic factor $\log(N^2/s)$.
 That is, the recovery error of Theorem \ref{thm:gen} is optimal up to at most a logarithmic factor.
 We see in Theorem~\ref{thm2} that by taking more measurements, we obtain the optimal recovery error, without the logarithmic term.
-Here and throughout we use the notation $u \gtrsim v$ to indicate that there exists some absolute constant $C > 0$ such that $u \geq C v$.
-We use the notation $u \lesssim v$ accordingly.
-In this article, $C>0$ will always denote a universal constant that might be different in each occurrence.